GrammaTech/gtirb/CONTRIBUTING.md

   project, and a pass through this tool is included as part of our `pre-commit` configuration (see below for details).

+- The GTIRB version saved in `version.txt` in the base of the GTIRB repository is like [semantic versioning](https://semver.org) but offset by one (because we're still early enough as a project to have many backwards in-compatible changes and we don't want to be at version 50.x in 5 years).
+So with a version of `X.Y.Z` the first `X` is incremented very rarely and only for major updates, the second `Y` is incremented for every backwards incompatible change, and the third `Z` is incremented when new features are added.

+- We also track a Protobuf version number in `version.txt` (as `VERSION_PROTOBUF`).
+This number is incremented whenever our protobuf files (under `proto/` in the GTIRB repository) are changed in any way that affects the serialized protobuf -- even if the change could potentially be backwards compatible because of the way protobuf gracefully handles unknown new fields.

 - We ask that all contributors complete our Contributor License Agreement (CLA), which can be found at [GrammaTech-CLA-GTIRB.pdf](./GrammaTech-CLA-GTIRB.pdf), and email